 2. The first person giving feedback has the floor and comments on the text, while the writer stays quiet.
 If the person giving feedback spends more time than allocated, the time-manager must stop the person and move on to the next reviewer.

 3. Other reviewers get to speak one at a time and comment on the text in the same way.

 4. If there is any time left, the author may ask the reviewer questions.

-5. The same applies for the drafts of your other group members.
+5. The same applies to the drafts of your other group members.

 If you are the person receiving feedback (the author), you should help and respect your reviewers (your group members) as follows:

-1. Give a very short summary about the most important aspects of your draft.
+1. Give a very short summary of the most important aspects of your draft.

 2. Make notes on the feedback you receive from your colleagues.

 3. Listen attentively and only interrupt with necessary clarifying questions.

 4. Do not reject the feedback with negative body language.

 Similarly, when you give feedback to your colleagues, you should help and respect the authors as follows: